crowbarz/aiopioneer/README.md

 - Supports all tone functions
 - Supports most zone power functions
 - Supports all zone input functions
-- Supports all zone volumne and mute functions
+- Supports all zone volume and mute functions
 - Supports setting of tuner band and preset
 - Supports setting tuner frequency directly for AVRs that support this via the API, and also by stepping the frequency up/down